Canceled Games

 The Lowdown

 SNK responded with the Neo-Geo CD and later the Neo-Geo CDZ while Sega introduced the Sega 32X as an add-on for its Genesis console.
 Surely, each company thought, a CD-enhanced console was the key to leapfrogging over its competitors to take the 16-bit crown.
-The only company that didn't share this philosophy, which is not surprising in retrospect, was Nintendo.
-Sega, which was its chief adversary, especially wanted to capitalize on Nintendo's anti-CD stance, more so when it became clear that the war had now boiled down to the SNES versus the Genesis.
+The only company that didn't share this philosophy, which is not surprising in retrospect, was Nintendo; Sega, which was its chief adversary, wanted especially to capitalize on Nintendo's anti-CD stance, more so when it became clear that the war had now boiled down to the SNES versus the Genesis.

 More troublesome for Sega was that its parent company in Japan was already at work creating the Saturn, a true CD-based 32-bit machine.
 People began to precipitate the misconception that Sega was in conflict with its own interests by having two similar systems on the market when the company instead meant for the 32X to be more a natural, if not opaque, progression toward the next generation.
-Accepted history suggests the former is correct, and it's one of those things of which the now-Sammy-owned Sega will never hear the end.
+Accepted history suggests the former theory is correct, and it's one of those things of which the now-Sammy-owned Sega will never hear the end.

-So in the end, even in failure, the era of CD-enhanced 16-bit consoles served its purpose in introducing the idea of optical media as the sole means for storing console games.
+So in the end, even in failure, the era of CD-enhanced 16-bit consoles served its purpose in introducing the idea of optical media as the sole means for storing console-game media.
 Surely Sony, Microsoft and even later Nintendo were paying close attention and now owe the PC-Engine, with its conventions, a debt of gratitude for daring to be different in an environment where the consumer persistently demands change and then turns on you when you do.

 The Game Explained

 In reality, there isn't a whole lot we were told about Castlevania: The Bloodletting or what it was entirely destined to be.
-Newest contributor JPCVFAN, however, believes that the sprites below were released by Konami as proof of the game's existence, and they match those found in early Bloodletting screenshots.
+Contributor JPCVFAN, however, believes that the sprites below were released by Konami as proof of the game's existence, and they match those found in early Bloodletting screenshots.
 This is what he found:

 The Heroes